-Cadre 4 colleges committed to investigate key elements of guided pathways and to build a case and foundational capacities for implementation.
+Cadre 4 colleges are committed to investigating key elements of guided pathways and building a case and foundational capacities for implementation.
+Cadre 4 strategies are designed to cover the essential practices for implementing at scale and support for building a data-informed case.